Cursor integration

 Build in Cursor.
-Share with your team instantly.
+Share with the team instantly.

-Add a few rule files and Cursor knows how to structure, deploy, and register your prototypes on VibeSharing — so your team always sees your latest work.
+Add a few .cursor/rules/ files and Cursor knows how to structure, deploy, and register prototypes on VibeSharing — so the team always sees the latest work.

 What the rules give you